-Trains, however, have demanding operating profiles with frequent acceleration and braking, while being expected to operate reliably over a long service life.
+Trains have demanding operating profiles with frequent acceleration and braking, while being expected to operate reliably over a long service life.
 Consequently, energy-efficient traction applications with high-power density, reliability, and quality are required for implementation.

-Designed for demanding applications such as traction, these devices will be presented at this year's PCIM conference in Nuremberg, Germany.
 “For environmentally friendly mobility, rail technology requires innovative semiconductor solutions designed specifically for these applications,” said Dr. Peter Wawer, Division President of Infineon’s Green Industrial Power Division.
 “With low switching losses and the ability to enable higher switching frequencies, Infineon's new silicon carbide products contribute to greener and quieter trains, which are extremely important features for tomorrow's train traffic.”

 In addition to an efficient and robust silicon carbide (SiC) chip, power modules for traction drives require packaging that allow fast switching, along with interconnection technologies that enable a long service life time.
 Infineon’s new power modules offer these exact features: The CoolSiC MOSFET chips with integrated body diodes in Infineon's XHP 2 packaging enable low switching losses while maintaining high reliability and power density.